Treesbark/culture/README.md

 # culture

-A package to contact the Culture Minds
+A package that gets a random name from the Culture series' ships Minds.

 ## Getting started